Wolfgang Seguin: Club career

 Seguin took up playing football in his hometown of Burg in 1953.
 He spent ten years with Einheit Burg, playing an attacking role.
 In 1963 he transferred to SC Aufbau Magdeburg, where he would play 380 Oberliga matches until ending his career in 1981.
 He also played 23 matches in the second-tier DDR-Liga.
 Seguin does not only hold 1.
 FC Magdeburg's record for most league appearances at 403, but with 57 European matches and 69 FDGB-Pokal appearances, he is the club's record player there as well.
 Altogether, Seguin played 529 competitive matches at 1.
 FC Magdeburg.

 Seguin holds another record, appearing in 219 Oberliga matches in a row between 1971 and 1979.

-In the 1974 UEFA Cup Winners' Cup Final Seguin decided the match, scoring the game's second goal against holders A.C.
+In the 1974 European Cup Winners' Cup Final Seguin decided the match, scoring the game's second goal against holders A.C.
 Milan and leading 1.
 FC Magdeburg to the title.
-Three Oberliga championships and six FDGB-Pokal victories complete his titles with the club side.
+Three Oberliga championships and five FDGB-Pokal victories complete his titles with the club side.